YT-DATA/INTALINK/README.md

 - Provides natural language interaction capabilities with various data sources including Excel, databases, data warehouses, etc.
 - ---

-- # 🚀 Foolproof Deployment Guide
+- # 🚀 Quick Deployment Guide

-To help everyone quickly get started with deploying the INTALINK platform, we have prepared a detailed **Foolproof Deployment Guide**.
+To help everyone quickly get started with deploying the INTALINK platform, we have prepared a detailed **Quick Deployment Guide**.
 Whether you are a developer or a new user, you can easily complete the deployment by following the steps.

 - [**Click here to view the Win Quick Deployment Guide.**](https://github.com/YT-DATA/INTALINK/blob/main/documentEN/Win%20Quick%20Deployment%20Guide.md)
 - [**Click here to view the Linux Quick Deployment Guide.**](https://github.com/YT-DATA/INTALINK/blob/main/documentEN/Linux%20Quick%20Deployment%20Guide.md)